Publication-Ready Tables with gt

 Introduction

-The gt package (short for “grammar of tables”) is an R package that transforms data frames into presentation-ready tables.
+The gt package (short for “grammar of tables”) is an R package that transforms data frames into publication-ready tables.
 Developed by the RStudio team, gt provides a consistent API for creating tables that look professional without needing HTML, CSS, or LaTeX expertise.
+This guide covers everything from basic table creation to advanced styling, exporting, and integrating gt tables into reports and dashboards.

 Why use gt?
 If you’ve ever struggled with formatting tables in R for reports, papers, or dashboards, gt solves that problem.
-It works with tibbles, data frames, and even Spreadsheet cells objects.
+Creating publication-ready tables with gt means you define the data, add formatting layers, and configure the presentation with a grammar that mirrors how ggplot2 handles charts.
 The output renders as HTML by default, but you can export to PNG, PDF, LaTeX, and RTF.

 install.packages("gt")